ksh981214/W2V_HS_NS_SS/Readme.md

-#Implement Word2Vec Skip-gram and CBOW models with Hierarchical Softmax, Negative Sampling and Sub-sampling in word2vec.py
+# Word2Vec with Skip-gram and CBOW with Hierarchical Softmax, Negative Sampling and Sub-sampling
+--------------------------------------------------------------------------------------------------
 If you run "word2vec.py", you can train and test your models.
---------------------------------------------------------------------------------------------------
 - How to run
 ```python
 python word2vec.py [partition] [mode] [update_system] [sub_sampling]